 Grapefruit juice may increase the effects of these medicines.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Zan-Extra.

 Zan-Extra helps most people with high blood pressure, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Possible side effects include:

 - swelling of the ankles, feet or lower legs

-- gastrointestinal disturbances such as heartburn, nausea, epigastric pain or diarrhoea
+- gastrointestinal disturbances such as nausea, abdominal pain, taste alteration or diarrhoea

 - fatigue or sleepiness

 - swelling of the face, lips, tongue or throat

 These effects when they occur are usually mild.
 However, should you experience any of these or other undesirable effects not mentioned above, you should consult your doctor or pharmacist.